Discord-TTS/Bot/README.md

 ### Creating and Inviting Your Bot

 Head over to https://discord.com/developers/applications and create a new application.
 Next, click "Bot" from the menu on the left and add a bot.
-Under the "Privileged Gateway Intents" section, enable "Server Memebers Intent".
+Under the "Privileged Gateway Intents" section, enable "Server Members Intent".
 Here you can also change your bot's username and profile picture.

 Next, we will invite the bot to the main Discord server you would like to operate the bot out of.
 Click OAuth2 on the left.
 Under scopes, select "bot" and under permissions select "Administrator".
 Now, copy and paste the generated link into a new tab on your browser.
 Select the server you would like to invite the bot to and authorize.